Chapter 01 · Origin

 Adventure mode, and why it ended up at ten minutes

 Choose Your Own Adventure books, MUDs, and the first-person room description.
-How typing through a story slows you down in the right way, and why a ten-minute run turned out to be the daily-practice sweet spot.
+How typing through a story changes the way you read, and why ten minutes became the right length.

 Apr 30, 2026 · 6 min read